replicatedhq/help-center/content/docs/vendor-rbac/resource-names.md

 ### customer/list

-Grants the holder the ability to list customers.
+Grants the holder the ability to see list of customers.

 ### customer/[:customerId]/read